-The Four P’s of Marketing: Product, price, place, and promotion
+The Four P’s of Marketing: What They Are and How to Apply Them

 Success is having the right product, at the right price, in the right place, and at the right time.
-Those four key elements, when considered together, are referred to as the Four Ps of marketing, and are often thought of as the basis of a holistic marketing strategy.
+Those four key elements, when considered together, are known as the Four Ps of marketing and are often considered the basis of a holistic marketing strategy.

 Let’s start by defining each of the Four Ps